seajaysec/Ivanti-Connect-Around-Scan/README.md

 ## License
 This project is licensed under the MIT License with an Ethical Use Clause - see the [LICENSE](LICENSE.md) file for details.

+## Contribution Guidelines

+We welcome contributions to the Ivanti Connect Around Vulnerability Checker project!
+If you're looking to contribute, here are a few ways you can help:

+### Reporting Issues
+- **Error Reports**: If you find any errors or bugs, please create an issue detailing the problem, steps to reproduce it, and any relevant logs or screenshots.
+- **Feature Requests**: Have ideas for new features or enhancements?
+We'd love to hear them!
+Please submit an issue with a clear description of your proposed feature.

+### Submitting Pull Requests
+- **Improving Functionality**: Contributions that improve the tool's functionality are greatly appreciated.
+If you have developed a fix or enhancement, feel free to submit a pull request.
+- **Guidelines**:
+  - Fork the repository and create your branch from `main`.
+  - Write clear and concise commit messages.
+  - Ensure your code adheres to the existing style to maintain consistency.
+  - Create a pull request with a detailed description of your changes.

+Thank you for considering contributing to this project.

 ## Acknowledgments

 This project leverages research and methodologies developed by several esteemed groups and individuals in the field of cybersecurity.
 We extend our gratitude to: